anthonynguyen194/OSS_Challenges/Challenge_2/README.md

 ### TIPS/HINTS:
-What kind of cipher is it?
+* What kind of cipher is it?
 (Psst!
 It's not a shift cipher.)
 Challenge title hint?
-What letter appears the most in the ciphertext?
-Link Song.
+* What letter appears the most in the ciphertext?
+Link: https://learncryptography.com/attack-vectors/frequency-analysis
+* Song.
-Trial and error baby.
+* Trial and error baby.

 ## [VETERAN]
 ### Goal